fullstackhero/blazor-starter-kit/README.md

 <a href="https://codewithmukesh.com/blog/blazor-hero-quick-start-guide/"><strong>Read the Quick Start Guide</strong></a>

-### Prerequisites

--   Make sure you are running on the latest .NET 5 SDK (SDK 5.0 and above only).
-[Get the latest one here.](https://dotnet.microsoft.com/download/dotnet/5.0)

--   Visual Studio 2019 (v16.8+) (You can check out my Installation Guide of [Visual Studio 2019 Community](https://codewithmukesh.com/blog/install-visual-studio-2019-community/) which is completely Free to use.)
-Make sure that ASP.NET and web development workload is installed.

--   Install the latest [.NET & EF CLI Tools](https://docs.microsoft.com/en-us/ef/core/cli/dotnet) by using this command :

-    ```.NET Core CLI
-    dotnet tool install --global dotnet-ef
-    ```
 ## Contributing

 Contributions are what make the open-source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.